fastapi/fastapi/docs/tutorial/handling-errors.md

 You could need to tell that client that:

-* He doesn't have enough privileges for that operation.
+* The client doesn't have enough privileges for that operation.
-* He doesn't have access to that resource.
+* The client doesn't have access to that resource.
-* The item he was trying to access doesn't exist.
+* The item the client was trying to access doesn't exist.
 * etc.

 In these cases, you would normally return an **HTTP status code** in the range of **400** (from 400 to 499).